All Episodes

 But I think you're seeing a couple things.

-First, you're seeing a lot of uh establishment Republicans figuring he's the least bad option.
+First, you're seeing a lot of establishment Republicans figuring he's the least bad option.

-And they have gone for McCain, even though he's not popular in the Republican establishment.
+And they have gone for McCain, even though he's not popular with the Republican establishment.

 I think one of the lessons of this year, both with Huckabee doing well and McCain doing well, is the Republican voters are a lot more diverse, a lot more interested in changing the party than maybe some of the Republicans in Washington are.